icta-tecaji/python-data-analysis-public/README.md

 ### Del 2: Uvod v NumPy
 - Understanding Data Types in Python
+- Example: Data analysis in pure Python
 - How Vectorization Makes Code Faster
 - Numpy library
 - Introduction to Ndarrays
-- Priprava podatkov za delo
+- Reading CSV files with NumPy
 - Array Shapes
 - Selecting and Slicing Rows and Items from ndarrays
 - Selecting Columns and Custom Slicing ndarrays
 - Vector Math
 - Calculating Statistics For 1D ndarrays
 - Calculating Statistics For 2D ndarrays
-- Reading CSV files with NumPy
 - Datatypes
 - Boolean Indexing
+- The meaning of shapes in NumPy
 - Assigning Values
 - Adding Rows and Columns to ndarrays
 - Computation on NumPy Arrays: Universal Functions
+- Subarrays as no-copy views
 - Copying Data
-- Primer: Which is the most popular airport?
-- Primer: Calculating Statistics for Trips on Clean Data

 ### Del 3: Uvod v Pandas
 - Understanding pandas and NumPy